Hsien W Lou

 'The spark of life.
 The source of life.'

 There were five doors behind each one of their chairs and beyond them dim glowing white lights shone.
-They had arrived to discuss the discrepancies of the fifth one, which they had thought resolved with their musical note in harmony.
+They had arrived to discuss Section 220.127.116.11, which apparently had to do with a few discrepancies of the fifth one.
+According to heavy documented reports, the discrepancies noted were also highlighted in red and were at least two hundred pages long.
+But the Four Council Members were not interested, they shrugged their shoulders on their chairs, thinking this matter had been resolved with their two musical notes in muttered harmony.

 The Council Members hated light, it hurt their eyes except, once again for the odd fifth one.
 The light never bothered him but the Council business did.
 He did not really like this Council production nor did he enjoy much of his work.
 He had forgotten how to speak because of this terrible dark occupation yet he had been doing it forever, since space collided with time and the universe had begun.
 It was the only thing he had known until he had lifted his pen and forced the ink to create words on paper, this had occured during the millions of years after the whole encrypted universe had been formed, on this one particular day, he had surprisingly lost his voice and had to make use of his pen and scribbling notes.